Boscawen-Un

 The Gorsedh Kernow was inaugurated here in 1928.
 A Welsh triad mentions one of the three principal gorseddau of the Island of Britain as "Beisgawen yn Nyfnwal" (Boscawen in Dumnonia), which was taken to refer to Boscawen-Ûn by the Gorsedh's founders.
 The 18th-century Welsh antiquarian Iolo Morganwg compiled a collection of triads, which he claimed to have taken from his collection of manuscripts.
 Some of his triads are similar to those found in the medieval manuscripts, but some are unique to Morganwg, and are widely believed to have been of his own invention.

+Name and etymology

+The stone circle takes its name from the nearby farm and locality known in Cornish as Boscawen-Ûn.
+The name derives from the Cornish language, historically spoken throughout Cornwall and now revived as a Celtic language.

+The first element, bos, is a common Cornish place-name element meaning "farm", "dwelling", or "settlement", derived from the Brittonic word bod, meaning a habitation.
+The second element, scawen, comes from Cornish skawen, meaning "elder tree".

+The final element, Ûn, derives from Cornish un, meaning "one" or "single".
+Taken together, the name is generally interpreted as meaning "the single farm by the elder trees" or "the dwelling by the elder trees".
+Because early spellings of the name vary, the precise grammatical sense of the final element remains uncertain.

+A related form appears in Welsh bardic tradition as "Beisgawen yn Nyfnwal" ("Boscawen in Dumnonia"), recorded in a Welsh triad describing one of the three principal gorseddau of the Island of Britain.
+This form reflects a Welsh phonetic rendering of the Cornish place-name rather than a separate local name for the site.

+Like many prehistoric monuments in Britain, the Bronze Age stone circle takes its name from the later farm and landscape in which it stands, rather than from a name dating to the time of its construction.

 Location

 Boscawen-Un is in southwest Cornwall, in the Penwith district north of St Buryan, by the A30 road from Penzance to Land's End.
 Both the Merry Maidens stone circle and the two Pipers standing stones can be seen as can the sea.

-Boscawen-Un is a Cornish name, from the words bos (farmstead) and skawen (elder tree).
-The suffix Un denotes an adjacent pasture.
-Therefore, the name translates as the pasture of the farmstead at the elder tree.